Local government areas of Western Australia: History

 In the 1970s, the scope of local government services expanded to encompass the provision of nursing homes and other forms of aged care.

 During the late 1980s, and early 1990s a bi-partisan reform process led to the Local Government Act 1995, which amongst other changes, established for the first time a clear separation of responsibility between elected councillors and local government administration.
 Other key changes included a significant reduction in the number of decisions requiring ministerial approval which allowed for streamlined decision-making and greater local government autonomy.

 Although successive state governments have periodically promoted municipal amalgamation, only a small number of local governments have merged over the course of Western Australia's history.
 Historically most local governments have strongly resisted forced amalgamations and the total number of authorities has declined only marginally over the last century.
 The most recent state government led effort to encourage the voluntary amalgamation of 30 metropolitan local governments into 16 was abandoned by the Barnett government in 2014.

-In 2017 the McGowan government initiated a review process to reform the Local Government Act 1995.
+In 2017, the McGowan government initiated a review process to reform the Local Government Act 1995.

 Metropolitan LGAs

+The 30 metropolitan local government areas (LGAs) comprise 20 cities, 3 shires, and 7 towns.